tel/old-blog/_posts/2014-09-30-papers_we_love_BOS_2.md

 ---
 layout: post
-title: Papers We Love BOS #2: "Foundations of Logic and Functional Programming via Martin-Löf"
+title: Papers We Love BOS No. 2, "Foundations of Logic and Functional Programming via Martin-Löf"
 comments_enabled: true
 ---